-Moreover, the "Act on Special Measures" simply deemed that the entity that implemented decontamination of the SDA, where evacuation orders, etc. were issued, was the "national government," but as a result of the coordination within the government regarding this basic policy, it was decided that "MOE would carry it out while obtaining cooperation from the related government ministries and agencies, including human resources cooperation."
+but as a result of the coordination within the government regarding this basic policy, it was decided that "the MOE would carry it out while obtaining cooperation from the related government ministries and agencies, including human resources cooperation."

-The MOE promulgated the Ministerial Ordinance stipulating the designation requirements for the regions of SDA and ICSA16 based on the "Act on Special Measures" on December 14, 2011.
-Under this Ministerial Ordinance, 11 municipalities were designated as SDA (four municipalities were partial regions) and 104 municipalities were designated as ICSA (four municipalities overlapped with the SDA) on December 28, 2011 and February 28, 2012.
+The MOE promulgated the Ministerial Ordinance stipulating the designation requirements for the regions of SDAs and ICSAs17 based on the "Act on Special Measures" on December 14, 2011.
+Under this Ministerial Ordinance, 11 municipalities were designated as SDAs (four municipalities were partial regions) and 104 municipalities were designated as ICSAs (four municipalities overlapped with the SDAs) on December 28, 2011 and February 28, 2012.

-16 Ministry of the Environment "Ministerial Ordinance Stipulating the Requirements, etc. for Designation of Contaminated Waste Management Areas" (December 14, 2011, Ministry of the Environment Ordinance No. 34)
+17 Ministry of the Environment "Ministerial Ordinance Stipulating the Requirements, etc. for Designation of Contaminated Waste Management Areas" (December 14, 2011, Ministry of the Environment Ordinance No. 34)

-Column

-"Decontamination projects and the role of MOE" Mr. Hideki Minamikawa, Former Administrative Vice Minister,
+Column "Decontamination projects and the role of the MOE" Former Administrative Vice Minister, Mr. Hideki Minamikawa